top of page

 puig.jpg

 Dr. Nicole Puig graduated Summa Cum Laude with Dual Honors Baccalaureate degrees from Virginia Tech in Spanish and International Studies, with minors in French and European Studies.
-After living in Germany for a year, she earned her Ph.D. from Cornell University in Romance Studies with a concentration in Hispanic Literature and a subspecialty in Catalan Studies.
+After living in Germany for a year, she earned her Ph.D. from Cornell University in Romance Studies with a concentration in Hispanic Literature and a specialty in Catalan Studies.
+In 2021 she earned a PRO Certification in Digital Marketing (CDMP) from the DMI Institute in Europe.

-In her spare time, Dr. Puig enjoys long-distance running, cooking, singing, playing the piano, and traveling.
-Recently, she has started dedicating more time to her longstanding love of creative writing.
+In her spare time, Dr. Puig enjoys cooking, singing, playing the piano, and traveling.
 She is passionate about women's education and health, having volunteered with Lutheran Refugee Services of Texas and traveled to Peru several times as interpreter for her church.
-She is also currently serving on church committees for both Global Missions (currently chair) and Mission Endowment, as well as singing in the choir and playing in the orchestra and jazz band.
+She serves on two church committees, including Global Missions, as well as singing in the choir and playing alto sax in the jazz band.

 Dr. Puig believes everyone can and should be exposed to at least two languages and have opportunities to engage with other cultures.
 The earlier the better, but it is never too late!